Turborepo

 // ❌ This is not allowed.
 Even though it's

-// referencing the correct workspace, "my-nextjs-app"
+// referencing the correct package, "my-nextjs-app"

 // is inferred, and we don't need to specify it again.